 What to expect

-What feels distinctive at Meta is how often the interviewer wants you to make good product judgments with incomplete information.
-You might be asked how to measure a feature launch, why engagement dropped, what metric should lead a dashboard, or how to design an experiment when perfect randomization is hard.
-The company’s process keeps returning to the same idea: can you translate messy product questions into measurable decisions, then explain tradeoffs clearly to product managers and engineers.
+What feels distinctive at Meta is how often interviewers want you to make sound product judgments with incomplete information.
+You might be asked how to measure a feature launch, why engagement dropped, which metric should lead a dashboard, or how to design an experiment when clean randomization is hard.
+The loop keeps returning to one question: can you translate messy product problems into measurable decisions, then explain the tradeoffs clearly to product managers and engineers?

-The category counts tell the same story.
-Behavioral & Leadership still matters with 65 questions, which is a lot for a technical role, because Meta wants people who can influence without hiding behind analysis.
-Machine Learning shows up, but it is not the center of gravity here at 52 questions.
-Coding & Algorithms is barely present at 11, so if you prepare like this is a software engineering interview, you will spend your time in the wrong place.
+The category counts reinforce this.
+Behavioral & Leadership carries real weight at 65 questions (a lot for a technical role) because Meta wants people who can influence without hiding behind analysis.
+Machine Learning appears (52 questions) but is not the center of gravity.
+Coding & Algorithms is barely present (11), so preparing as if this were a software-engineering interview will send you in the wrong direction.

-This is usually a recruiter conversation, often around 20 to 30 minutes.
-You will walk through your background, team interests, location constraints, and why Meta.
-It is light technically, but recruiters often test whether your experience actually sounds like product analytics, experimentation, or decision support rather than offline research.
-The main categories here are Behavioral & Leadership and a small amount of high-level Analytics & Experimentation discussion.
+A conversation with your recruiter, usually 20–30 minutes.
+You'll cover your background, team interests, location constraints, and why Meta.
+It's light technically, but recruiters often probe whether your experience genuinely reads as product analytics, experimentation, or decision support rather than offline research.
+Expect mostly Behavioral & Leadership topics plus some high-level Analytics & Experimentation discussion.

 Technical screen

-The technical screen is usually about 45 minutes and is more targeted than many candidates expect.
-Recent reports describe a split between SQL and a product analytics case, sometimes with conversational A/B testing questions woven in.
-You are being evaluated on query fluency, metric choice, structured reasoning, and how quickly you can move from a vague product prompt to a clean analytical plan.
-The main categories here are Data Manipulation (SQL/Python), Analytics & Experimentation, and some Statistics & Math.
+Roughly 45 minutes, and more targeted than many candidates expect.
+Reports describe a split between SQL and a product-analytics case, sometimes with conversational A/B testing woven in.
+You're evaluated on query fluency, metric choice, structured reasoning, and how quickly you move from a vague product prompt to a clean analytical plan.
+Main categories: Data Manipulation (SQL/Python), Analytics & Experimentation, and some Statistics & Math.

-The onsite, often run virtually now, is the round that decides most outcomes.
-Recent interview reports commonly describe three or four interviews, with separate sessions for analytical reasoning, statistical execution, and behavioral or leadership, and sometimes an added technical or SQL-focused interview depending on team and level.
-These interviews are less about memorized formulas and more about whether you can reason through product ambiguity, defend assumptions, and communicate like a partner to product and engineering.
-The main categories here are Analytics & Experimentation, Statistics & Math, Behavioral & Leadership, plus enough Data Manipulation to verify you can actually execute.
+Often run virtually, this is the round that decides most outcomes.
+Reports commonly describe three or four interviews: separate sessions for analytical reasoning, statistical execution, and behavioral or leadership, plus sometimes an added SQL-focused interview depending on team and level.
+These sessions are less about memorized formulas and more about whether you can reason through product ambiguity, defend assumptions, and communicate like a partner to product and engineering.
+Main categories: Analytics & Experimentation, Statistics & Math, Behavioral & Leadership, plus enough Data Manipulation to confirm you can execute.

 What they test

-Meta tests whether you can think like a product owner with data access.
-That starts with Analytics & Experimentation, the largest category by far.
-Expect questions about north star metrics, guardrail metrics, launch evaluation, diagnosing metric drops, funnel tradeoffs, retention versus engagement, and experiment design under real-world constraints.
-A typical Meta-style prompt is not “what is the formula for X,” but “Instagram comments are down 8 percent this week, what would you look at first and how would you know if this matters?”
-They want a framework that moves from metric definition to segmentation to hypothesis generation to next action.
+Expect questions on north-star and guardrail metrics, launch evaluation, diagnosing metric drops, funnel tradeoffs, retention versus engagement, and experiment design under real-world constraints.
+A typical prompt is not "what is the formula for X" but something like "Instagram comments are down 8% this week.
+What would you look at first, and how would you know if it matters?"
+Interviewers want a framework that moves from metric definition to segmentation to hypothesis generation to a next action.

-The next layer is execution.
-In Data Manipulation (SQL/Python), you should expect joins, aggregations, conditional logic, CTEs, window functions, time-based analysis, and event-level reasoning.
-The SQL is usually not algorithmically tricky.
-It is business-data tricky.
-You need to read a table setup, infer grain correctly, avoid double counting, and explain your logic while writing.
-Python can appear, but SQL tends to matter more for this role.
-If you can write a correct query but cannot explain what question the query answers, that is not enough at Meta.
+Expect joins, aggregations, conditional logic, CTEs, window functions, time-based analysis, and event-level reasoning.
+The SQL is rarely algorithmically tricky; it's business-data tricky.
+You need to read a table setup, infer the grain correctly, avoid double counting, and explain your logic while writing.
+Python can appear, but SQL matters more for this role.
+Writing a correct query isn't enough at Meta if you can't say what question it answers.

-Statistics & Math sits right behind those two.
-This is where Meta checks if your product instincts rest on real quantitative judgment.
-You should be comfortable with A/B testing basics, p-values, confidence intervals, power, sample size logic, bias, variance, selection effects, metric sensitivity, and probability questions that test intuition rather than textbook recitation.
-In the statistical execution round, people often get asked to reason verbally through why a test result may be misleading, what happens when assumptions fail, or how to interpret noisy movement in a key metric.
-Meta likes candidates who can connect the stats back to decision quality.
+This is where Meta checks that your product instincts rest on real quantitative judgment.
+Be comfortable with A/B testing fundamentals, p-values, confidence intervals, power and sample-size logic, bias and variance, selection effects, metric sensitivity, and probability questions that test intuition over textbook recitation.
+In the statistical-execution round, candidates are often asked to reason aloud through why a test result might mislead, what happens when assumptions break, or how to interpret noisy movement in a key metric.
+Connect the statistics back to decision quality.

-You will also see Behavioral & Leadership in a meaningful way.
-This is not a tacked-on culture screen at the end.
-Meta tends to probe how you handle disagreement with product managers or engineers, how you prioritize when multiple teams want analysis, how you influence roadmaps without formal authority, and what kind of decisions you have actually changed with your work.
-If your examples sound like you built dashboards and waited for people to notice them, that usually lands weaker than showing how you framed a decision, aligned stakeholders, and pushed a recommendation through.
+This is a substantive part of the loop, not a culture screen tacked on at the end.
+Meta tends to probe how you handle disagreement with PMs or engineers, how you prioritize when multiple teams want your time, how you influence roadmaps without formal authority, and what decisions you've actually changed with your work.
+Examples that sound like "I built a dashboard and waited for people to notice" land weaker than examples where you framed a decision, aligned stakeholders, and pushed a recommendation through.

-Machine Learning can come up, but usually in a practical analytics context unless the team is explicitly ML-heavy.
-Think model evaluation, precision and recall, feature tradeoffs, offline versus online metrics, experimentation around ranking or recommendation changes, and how to measure model impact on user behavior.
-For many Meta data science roles, this is secondary to experimentation and product reasoning.
-Coding & Algorithms is the smallest category, so you should not ignore it, but you should size it correctly.
-Basic scripting fluency matters more than grinding hard graph problems.
+ML usually appears in a practical analytics context unless the team is explicitly ML-heavy: model evaluation, precision and recall, feature tradeoffs, offline versus online metrics, experimentation around ranking or recommendation changes, and how to measure a model's impact on user behavior.
+For most Meta data-science roles, this sits behind experimentation and product reasoning.
+Coding & Algorithms is the smallest category.
+Don't ignore it, but don't grind hard graph problems either; basic scripting fluency is what's expected.

 -

-Practice answering product cases using real Meta products.
-Use Instagram, Facebook, WhatsApp, Reels, Ads, Groups, or Meta Verified, then define one primary metric, two guardrails, likely segments, and one experiment.
+Practice product cases on real Meta surfaces.
+Pick Instagram, Facebook, WhatsApp, Reels, Ads, Groups, or Meta Verified, then define one primary metric, two guardrails, the likely segments, and one experiment.

 -

-In SQL, narrate grain first.
+Narrate grain first in SQL.
 Say what each row represents before you write anything.
-Meta interviewers care a lot about whether you can avoid silent counting mistakes.
+Interviewers care a lot about whether you avoid silent counting mistakes.

 -